Hermann Levinson: Scientific work

-At the Hebrew University of Jerusalem, H. Levinson studied chemistry, microbiology, zoology as well as entomology, and also investigated the development of resistance towards DDT and other organic insecticides in cyclorrhaphous fly species, wherefore he received the degree of M.Sc. in 1954.
+At the Hebrew University of Jerusalem, Levinson studied chemistry, microbiology, zoology as well as entomology, and also investigated the development of resistance towards DDT and other organic insecticides in cyclorrhaphous fly species, wherefore he received the degree of M.Sc. in 1954.
 Later, he performed advanced research on the nutritional requirements and metabolism of Musca domestica var. vicina (Cyclorrhapha, Diptera) under the supervision of Professors E.D.
 Bergmann and G. Fraenkel, and was awarded the degree of Ph.D. from the Hebrew University of Jerusalem in 1959.

 From 1959 until 1961 he worked with Sir Vincent Brian Wigglesworth on the function of dietary sterols in holometabolic and hemimetabolic insect species, at the University of Cambridge (England).
-In 1964 he became senior Lecturer, in 1967 associate Professor of Comparative Biochemistry and Physiology at the Hebrew University of Jerusalem.
-Between 1962 and 1970, H. Levinson taught Invertebrate Physiology and Biochemistry, was Head of the Laboratory of Insect Physiology and supervised about a dozen M.Sc. and Ph.D. candidates, at the Hebrew University of Jerusalem.
-Between 1970 and 1971, he was visiting Professor at the Zoological Institute of the Johann Wolfgang Goethe-University in Frankfurt/Main.
+In 1964 he became senior lecturer, in 1967 associate professor of comparative biochemistry and physiology at the Hebrew University of Jerusalem.
+Between 1962 and 1970, H. Levinson taught invertebrate physiology and biochemistry, was head of the Laboratory of Insect Physiology and supervised about a dozen M.Sc. and Ph.D. candidates, at the Hebrew University of Jerusalem.
+Between 1970 and 1971, he was visiting professor at the Zoological Institute of the Johann Wolfgang Goethe-University in Frankfurt/Main.